 The revenue is the money the project generates or saves.
 For example, installing solar means that the energy comes for free.
-Where you would have paid a bill for the electricity or paid for ongoing fuel costs for a generator, now it is free every month due to the use of solar power.
+Where you would have paid a bill for the electricity or paid for ongoing fuel costs for a generator, now it is free every month due to use of Solar Power.
 In this case the cash saved, is the revenue of the project.
-For example, if you save \$50 a month on buying diesel fuel for generators or paying for grid electricity, then that is the income or revenue you have generated.
+For example, if you save VT5,000 a month on buying diesel fuel for generators or paying for grid electricity, then that is the income or revenue you have generated.

 The revenue can also come in the form of offsetting diesel fuel costs in case you used to rely on diesel generators before.
-Additionally, in community projects, to pay for maintenance you may need to charge a small fee or bill for the use of energy, and this is also the revenue of the project.
+Additionally, in community projects, to pay for maintenance you may need to charge a small fee or bill for use of energy, and this is also the revenue of the project.

 In case your RE project becomes grid connected, in some instances you can sell to the grid and get paid for the units of energy you sell.
-This business model has been implemented in some commercial and manufacturing facilities in Fiji though it is not yet widely used in our region.
+This is not yet widely used in our region.

-FIGURE 7: Grid connected solar can allow you to sell to the grid
+FIGURE 6: Grid connected solar can allow you to sell to the grid21